HI-IDN/IDeLM-Surgery-Generator/README.md

 - Synthetic surgery type–surgeon frequencies
 - Surgeon workload and specialization profiles
 - Log‑normal duration distributions for each procedure
-- Planning and operation windows reflecting scheduling flexibility
+- Priority rules (operate‑by targets and allowed plan changes)
 - ICU and inpatient ward admission probabilities and length‑of‑stay distributions
-- Room–weekday surgery patterns (“templates”)
+- Slot‑based OR schedules derived from surgeon frequencies
 - A synthetic waiting list with realistic attributes
-- An initial multi‑week OR schedule derived from patterns and surgeon availability

 This makes the generator suitable for: